sourcegraph/srclib-java/README.md

 When scanning for source units, we are processing ALL pom.xml and gradle build files in your repository.
 Some of them might be remnants of old build process and we might fail to process them if they were abandonned.
 Sometimes there may be both pom.xml and .gradle files in the same directory which may define the same group / artifact pair and we can't tell which one will be taken into account when graphing your source code.
 It's possible that we'll pick the wrong one.

 ## Maven notes

+### Maven version

+Please try to support most recent version of Maven (it's currently 3.3.9).
+Apache Maven 3.x should be fine in most cases.

 ### Supported Maven plugins